Boise Divorce Attorney

 for at least 5 consecutive years.
 Once you have completed the above steps,

 you must send a copy of the paperwork to your spouse.
-If they disagree

-and you may have to complete the process before a court.
+contested and you may have to complete the process before a court.

 What Marital Property Can Be Divided?